Is It a Cold, the Flu, or COVID-19?

 When Should I Call the Doctor?

-If you have any doubts, it's best to call the doctor.
-An illness that seems like a cold can turn out to be the flu.
-And other illnesses, like strep throat or pneumonia, can seem like the flu.
-Even doctors sometimes need to do a test to know for sure if a child has the flu or a cold.
+If you have any doubts or questions, it's best to call your doctor.
+An illness that seems like a cold can turn out to be the flu or COVID-19.
+And other illnesses, like strep throat or pneumonia, can cause similar symptoms but need different treatment.
+Sometimes it's hard to know for sure which germ is causing the problem.
+Then, doctors might do some tests to find out.

 - seems to be getting worse